La Rioja: Hydrography

 The Ebro is the main river passing through the community.
 Emerging from the narrow channel between the rocks of the Conchas de Haro, it reaches La Rioja, through which it runs for 120 km, before continuing its journey to the Mediterranean.
-In the Conchas de Haro the altitude of the river is 445 m and when it leaves the community, in the Sotos del Ebro Natural Reserve in Alfaro, it is 260 m high.
-The river therefore flows very quickly through La Rioja.
+In the Conchas de Haro the altitude of the river is 445 m, while at Sotos del Ebro Natural Reserve in Alfaro, where it leaves the community, its elevation is 260 m (850 ft).

-Seven rivers descend rapidly towards the Ebro from the mountain range, which is why La Rioja is sometimes called: "Zone of the seven valleys".
+Seven rivers flow towards the Ebro from the mountain range, which is why La Rioja is sometimes called: "Zone of the Seven Valleys".
 They are, from east to west, Alhama, Cidacos, Leza, Iregua, Najerilla, Oja and Tirón, although the headwaters of the Alhama and Cidacos originate in Soria and those of Najerilla-Neila and Tirón are from Burgos.
 Sometimes Linares (a tributary of Alhama) is added, grouping Tirón with its tributary, the Oja.

-All the rivers of these valleys form tributaries that go on to form many valleys in their own right, such as those of Linares, Ocon, Jubera, Tuerto, Brieva, Viniegras and San Millán.
-There is an almost unlimited number of grandiose canyons, quite splendid in nature, such as Aguas Buenas, Nieva, Manzanares, Ardancha, Navajún, Valderresa, Ollora, Tobia, San Martín and others.
+The rivers in these valleys form tributaries that flow through valleys including those of Linares, Ocon, Jubera, Tuerto, Brieva, Viniegras and San Millán.
+The area also contains canyons, including Aguas Buenas, Manzanares, Ardancha, Navajún, Valderresa, Ollora, Tobia, San Martín and others.